- Forms, Rates & Tables

 While loss of public charity status will rarely be fatal to the conduct of mission activities, classification as a private foundation may impose added operating restrictions, administrative costs, and constraints on the organization’s ability to attract and sustain financial support.

 Startup programs should evaluate the likelihood of meeting public support requirements over the foreseeable future and consider organizational alternatives when in doubt.
 Established organizations should keep a watchful eye on the mix of their support from year to year and maintain a proactive planning stance.

-A private foundation with direct involvement in program activities should, at a minimum, stay qualified as an operating foundation.
 At a strategic level, merger, acquisition, and collaborative opportunities may help assure public charity status over the long term.

 The author wishes to thank Mig Murphy Sistrom, CPA, Durham, NC and Adam P. Cohen, CPA, West Hartford, CT for their valuable feedback in development of the article.

 Through The Micah Project, Dennis Walsh, CPA serves as a volunteer consultant to religious workers and exempt organizations, focusing on financial management, legal compliance, and organizational development.
 A graduate of the University of Wisconsin, he completed the Duke University certificate program in nonprofit management and is a member of the North Carolina Association of CPAs and the American Institute of CPAs.

 Dennis is the author of “Legal & Tax Issues for North Carolina Nonprofits” and has written for various nonprofit publications.
 He actively volunteers with the Guilford Nonprofit Consortium, the Not-for-Profit Committee of the NCACPA, and for the accounting assistance program of the North Carolina Center for Nonprofits.